Table of Contents

 As many people wallowed in despair during 2020 and others learned new languages, Daryl put his heart and soul into mastering the art of Asian cooking.
 Not only did he assemble a pantry filled with a melange of sauces and spices, but he also purchased three different woks until he found the right one.

 Mindi was happy to be his muse during a learning curve that’s continuing to evolve over time.
+Her reward was to eat lots of Asian food at home.

 Our Favorite Asian Dishes